June 20, 2007

 java -jar gridworld.jar

 The GUI comes up with a starter world.
-To load a different world,
+To load a different world, select

-select World -> Load
+World -> Load Project

-and, optionally, SimWorld , compile the classes, and launch the
+SimWorld , compile the classes, and launch the GUI.
+If the project

-GUI.
-If the project files are recompiled, there is no need to close the
+files are recompiled, there is no need to close the GUI.
+Simply reload the

-GUI.
-Simply reload the project, and the newest versions of the classes are
+project, and the newest versions of the classes are loaded.
+The GUI can also be

-loaded.
-The GUI can also be run as an applet.
-However, then it can only
+run as an applet.
+However, then it can only show a single world.
+To make an

-show a single world.
-To make an applet, zip up the project and make an
+applet, zip up the project and make an applet tag like this:

 <applet code="com.collegeboard.gridworld.gui.WorldApplet"